jhakrraman/jhakrraman.github.io/_pages/about.md

 My research interest is in **Autonomous Robotics**, which are built for interactive decision-making, manipulation, and real-world perception.
 I want to work at the intersection of **robotics, computer vision**, and **reinforcement learning**.

-To achieve this goal, I am highly passionate about working on problems related to **vision-based autonomous decision-making, multi-sensor integration, manipulation, robot learning and adaptation, navigation and path planning**, and **motion control**.
+To achieve this goal, I am highly passionate about working on problems related to **vision-based autonomous decision-making, learning from multi-sensor integration, manipulation, robot learning and adaptation, navigation and path planning**, and **motion control**.
 I have previously worked on problems related to object and pedestrian detection, path prediction, voice cloning, face dubbing, image enhancement, and image restoration.

 I am actively looking for research opportunities and collaborations.
 Please feel free to contact me for any research opportunity in **autonomous robotics**, and **computer vision**.